Mathematics education in the United Kingdom: Sixth-form level

-You will need at least grade 6 at GCSE to study Maths in the sixth form, and many sixth forms will only accept people with a grade 7 at GCSE.
+Due to a large increase in difficulty between GCSE and A-Level, it is widely recommended that students obtain at least grade 6 (with many institutions requiring grade 7) at GCSE in order to study A-Level maths.

 At A-level, participation by gender is broadly mixed; about 60% of A-level entrants are male, and around 40% are female.
 Further Mathematics is an additional course available at A-level.
 A greater proportion of females take Further Maths (30%) than take Physics (15%), which at A-level is overwhelmingly a male subject.

 From the UPMAP project (Understanding Participation rates in post-16 Mathematics and Physics) of the ESRC Targeted Initiative on Science and Mathematics Education (TISME), in conjunction with the Institute of Physics, it was found that uptake of Maths A-level was linked to the grade at GCSE.
 From 2012 figures, 79% with A*, 48% of A, 15% of B and 1% of grade C chose Maths in the 6th form.
 For English, History and Geography, 30% with grade B, and 10% with grade C chose the course in the 6th form.

 The House of Lords July 2012 report Higher Education in STEM Subjects recommended that everyone study some type of Maths after 16.
 For less-able sixth formers, there was the AS level titled 'Use of Mathematics'.

 Professor Robert Coe, Director of the Centre for Evaluation and Monitoring (CEM) at Durham University conducted research on grade inflation.
 By 2007, 25% of Maths A-level grades were an A; he found that an A grade A-level would have been a grade B in 1996 and a grade C in 1988.
 The Labour government wanted to expand higher education, so required 'proof' that academic standards at A-level appeared to be rising, or at least not falling, so requiring higher education to expand for this wider apparent academic achievement.

+In 2014 Maths A-level became the most popular A-level, overtaking English Literature.